 Data Dictionary or Catalog is that space in Metadata Repository that holds information about metadata extracted from documented databases.

 Users can also create "manual" databases without a connection.
-This allows creation of manual objects.
+This allows creation of user-defined objects.

 Tables and Columns

-Main data asset in the repository is table.
-Table represents tables in the relational databases or analogous object in other data technologies.
+Main data asset in the repository is a table.
+It represents tables in the relational databases or analogous object in other data technologies.
 Tables consist of columns.
 Each column has a name, data type, nullability, default value, calculation formula.

 Structures are similar assets to tables, but are used to represent file formats (such as JSON, or XML).

 Dataedo documents primary (PK) and unique keys (UK) for tables.
 This information is extracted from constraints and unique indexes from database schema.
 Users can add manual keys to every table, view, and structure.